sparkalow/angular-truncate/README.md

 </p>
 ```

-By default, a word will not be truncated.
-Set the optional boolean after the character count to true
+By default, a _word_ will not be truncated.
+Set the optional boolean after the character count to true.
 ```html
  <p>
      {{ text | characters:25 :true}}